savvytv/homeassistant/hassio ubuntu install instructions.md

 * When prompted about user and password, make sure you remember these as these will be needed to use the ubuntu side later on.
 * In the section about what packages to install, enable open ssh server when prompted on the setup. this way you will be able to ssh into the computer from another device.

-If using freenass and you are using ubuntu as a vm you may have problems with Ubuntu booting.
+* If using freenass and you are using ubuntu as a vm you may have problems with ubuntu booting.
 If so try this:
 ```
     When on UEFI Interactive Shell; type: exit
     In the EFI menu system navigate to "Boot Maintenance Manager"